neogeographica/singleplayer_scripts/README.md

 # What?

+New custom Quake singleplayer releases appear pretty frequently on places like [func_msgboard](http://www.celephais.net/board/forum.php) and the Quake Mapping Discord server.
+It would be nice to have a low-friction way to swim in this river of content -- especially since many of the releases are collections of small maps, any time spent fiddling with files or in the Quake console seems like too much useless overhead.

-This repo shares some ways that I've customized my singleplayer Quake setup on Linux.
-My goal is to use integration with the Linux desktop to quickly handle common stuff I do with Quake custom singleplayer content: install, start play, resume play from savegame, and uninstall.
+This repo shares some ways that I've customized my singleplayer Quake setup on Linux to tackle that idea.
+The goal is to use desktop integration to quickly handle common stuff I do with Quake singleplayer releases: install, start play, resume play from savegame, hop between maps in a mapjam/speedmap pack, and uninstall.

 <p align="center">
 <b>Automatically install and launch a downloaded zip of a Quake mod or maps</b><br/>